Ford Galaxy variants

 6000 miles

-An eight-inch touchscreen in the centre of the dashboard means the design isn’t too button-heavy.
-Running Ford’s Sync 3 system, you can pair it with your smartphone and it can even read out your text messages while you’re driving.
-Titanium editions get sat nav, plus a semi-digital instrument cluster – and on the hybrid, you get an interesting power display too.
+The Galaxy feels plush inside.
+There are good-quality materials and everything feels hard-wearing with no squeaks or rattles.
+The dashboard is very user-friendly and helps to take the strain out of long journeys.
+An eight-inch touchscreen in the centre means the design isn’t too button-heavy.
+Ford’s Sync 3 system can be paired with your smartphone and it can even read out your text messages while you’re driving.
+Titanium editions get sat nav, plus a semi-digital instrument cluster

 Ford Galaxy FAQs